areski/a2billing-flask-api/README.rst

 An Admin Panel is provided which can be accessed at http://<ip_address>:8008/admin/

-You will need an admin username and password to login, see section below on how to create an admin user.
+You will need an admin username and password to login, see the section below on how to create an admin user.

 View resources